 Abnormalities in the sex chromosome combination can result in a variety of gender-specific conditions that are rarely lethal.

-Female abnormalities result in Turner syndrome or Trisomy X. Turner syndrome occurs when females have only one X chromosome instead of two.
-Symptoms include failure of the sex organs to normally mature leading to infertility, small breasts, and no menstruation; short stature; a wide, shield-shaped chest; and a wide, webbed neck.
+Female abnormalities result in Turner syndrome or Trisomy X, according to the U.S. National Library of Medicine.
+Turner syndrome occurs when females have only one X chromosome instead of two.
+Symptoms include failure of the sex organs to normally mature, which may lead to infertility, small breasts and no menstruation; short stature; a wide, shield-shaped chest; and a wide, webbed neck.

 Males can be affected by Klinefelter syndrome.
 Symptoms include breast development, abnormal proportions such as large hips, tall height, infertility, and small testicles.